Sturgeon Bay Rotary Shipyard Tours

 At the Door County Maritime Museum, you can visit the museum for a discounted admission, tour the tug John Purves and the USCG 41-footer (which was originally stationed here) and visit their new exhibit “The Water Defines Us: DCMM@50” on Saturday and Sunday.

 US Coast Guard Emergency Rescue boat from the Canal Station along with the Sturgeon Bay Police Boat on location for tours, on the West Side dock outside of the Door County Maritime Museum.
-(The US Coast Guard Cutter Mobile Bay will be unavailable during the 2019 tour; the boat is The undergoing extended maintenance and will not return to Sturgeon Bay until later in the year.)

 Two busses will be running for the event to shuttle guests among the 5 stops; Fincantieri Bay Shipbuilding, CenterPointe Yacht Services, Sawyer Park, and Door County Maritime Museum.
 Comfortable walking shoes are recommended.
 Tours at Fincantieri Bay Shipbuilding take about an hour and are on gravel and pavement.
 Please note that this tour requires a considerable amount of walking, standing, and steps.